carlgieringer/sophistree/packages/browser-extension/README.md

 2. Enable "Developer mode" in the top right corner.
 3. Click "Load unpacked" and select the `dist/dev` folder created in the previous step.

-To reload JS changes, you can just close and re-open the sidebar using the action button in Chrome's toolbar.
+To reload JS changes, you can just close and re-open the side panel using the action button in Chrome's toolbar.

 You'll need to reload the extension any time the manifest or content scripts